DuoNebulaVoyager/devin.cursorrules/README.md

 ## Key Highlights

 1. Easy Setup
     need the .cursorrules file.
-It takes about a minute, and you’ll see the difference immediately.
-2. Planner-Executor Multi-Agent (Experimental)   Our new [multi-agent branch](https://github.com/grapeot/devin.cursorrules/tree/multi-agent) introduces a high-level Planner (powered by o1) that coordinates complex taskseeeerr, and an Executor (powered by Claude/GPT) that implements step-by-step actions.
+It takes about a minute, and you’ll see the difference immediately. by o1) that coordinates complex taskseeeerr, and an Executor (powered by Claude/GPT) that implements step-by-step actions.
 This two-agent approach drastically improves solution quality, cross-checking, and iteration speed.

 3. Extended Toolset